-Money makes cancer research possible, and lawmakers control important funds at the National Institutes of Health and Department of Defense.
+Money makes cancer research possible, and lawmakers control important funds which can be directed to cancer research at the National Institutes of Health, Department of Defense and other agencies.
 That makes legislative advocacy a powerful tool for those who want to make a difference on behalf of young women affected by breast cancer.

 Making Laws Work For Us

 Advocates can ensure that government takes our needs into account as it shapes research through funding.
 As a constituent of your federal and state representatives, you bring an influential voice.
 The personal stories of survivors make powerful statements.
 When we meet legislators, we send the message that breast cancer not only affects their mothers and grandmothers but their friends, colleagues, wives, daughters, cousins, staff and interns.
 They realize that breast cancer can happen to any woman, regardless of age.

 Each word from an informed survivor can help improve funding for breast cancer research and move us closer to eradicating this disease.
 You can focus your representative’s efforts on meaningful change that will make our communities and lives better and stronger.

 These tips will help you make the most of your advocacy:

 You can add your voice to effective efforts by joining one of many organizations working on breast cancer issues.
 These groups have legislative agendas that aim to improve the lives of survivors.
 When choosing an organization, think about the issues they promote.
 Ask yourself if that issue will make a significant change in the status quo for many people.
 Make sure you devote your time, energy and resources to the most important issues.
 You can usually find good data to help make an informed decision.